iiitv/algos/README.md

 ## How to contribute ?

-* Pick an algorithm and create folder for it.
-* Write your modular implementation of that algorithm.
+* Have a look at open issues.
+They contain the list of algorithms we plan to be implemented.
+Pick an unassigned issue.
+* You can also create a new issue for an algorithm that is not in the list.
+* Make sure you are assigned for the issue.
+* Code the algorithm following the styleguide defined below.
 * Send a PR.